PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_5](https://user-images.githubusercontent.com/25223180/52234576-02711580-28e8-11e9-8bfd-ec7a534f75c8.PNG)

-The code for this step is contained in the above displayed Code Cells (Cell numbers 12,13,14) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 158-272 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+The code for this step is contained in the above displayed Code Cells (Cell numbers 12,13,14) of the Jupyter Notebook (Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 158-272 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 ## Explanation of the logic for this step
 Gradient Threshold Calculations are required to isolate only the pixels corresponding to Lane Edges in a given undistorted image instead of directly using Canny Edge Detection method which outputs edges of surrounding background and other objects such as vehicles/ trees/